-Emmy award-winner Stacey Bell is co-anchor of News 4 New York at noon and 5 p.m.
+Stacey Bell is the co-anchor of NBC 4 New York’s 11 AM and 5 PM weekday newscasts.

-When she is not covering news she enjoys Manhattan restaurants and spending time with her family and dog Scooter.
+When she is not covering news or volunteering in the community, Bell enjoys visiting Manhattan restaurants and spending time with her family and dog, Scooter.